openwisp/docker-openwisp/docs/user/settings.rst

 .. note::

     Keep in mind that Postfix is optional.
-You avoid running the Postfix container if you already have an external SMTP server available.
+You can avoid running the Postfix container if you already have an external SMTP server available.

 ``POSTFIX_ALLOWED_SENDER_DOMAINS``